Frequently Asked Questions

 Yes, you should see Ms. Domenica Pearl.
 Her email address is email@example.com.

 - How many lower-division (100-200 number) courses can I transfer in and apply to the economics major?

 Two.
 One course must fit the description of Economics 201 (Principles of Microeconomics) and the other course must fit the course description of Economics 202 (Principles of Macroeconomics).

 - How many upper-division (300-400 number) courses can I transfer in and apply to the economics major?

 Two, but there are conditions: First, upper-division units must be in courses that clearly fit the course description in the Cal State San Marcos Catalog and satisfy any conditions or prerequisites.
 Second, the following courses must be taken at Cal State San Marcos to receive credit: Economics 301, 302, 303, 441, and 471.

 You should enroll in these two courses as soon as possible.
-Math 132, in particular, is a prerequisite for many economics courses and Math 242 is a prerequisite for Economics 471, Econometrics.
+Math 132 or 160, in particular, is a prerequisite for many economics courses and Math 242 is a prerequisite for Economics 471, Econometrics.

 - I¿m thinking about going on to do graduate work in economics.
 Should I take some additional mathematics courses at Cal State San Marcos?